luzap/dit/README.md

 ## Future work
 - [ ] Secure communication (hashing broadcast messages according to the protocol description)
-- [ ] Better error handling between the protocol execution and the frontend
+- [ ] Better error handling between the protocol execution and the front-end
-- [ ] More semanitically descriptive errors for protocol failure
+- [ ] More semantically descriptive errors for protocol failure
 - [ ] Channels: having an `enum` with all possible channel types might be the simplest way
+- [ ] Async integration: all of the networking requests could be done asynchronously, and we already depend on an async runtime lower down in the dependency stack